 Avail yourself of your local bike shop's in-depth expertise and let them help guide you through the e-bike purchase process.
-When you do pull the trigger, you'll feel so much more confident in your choice, which will ensure that you start your e-bike journey off on the right foot.
+And when you do pull the trigger, you can trust that your bike is built, assembled, and tuned by a certified professional, who will also run through a thorough pre-delivery safety checklist to ensure that you start your e-bike journey off on the right foot.

 Have a Local Point of Contact for Service and Support

 E-bikes are complex machines with many working parts—similar in many ways to cars.
 And just like cars, they need regular maintenance and occasional repairs.